cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 Validation results for substance parameters that are determined and/or applied by the %Renal system are shown in Table 7.
 These values are highly dependent on substance parameters and show favorable overall agreement for the resting standard patient.
 Sodium is especially critical for the osmoreceptor and tubuloglomerular feedback mechanisms.

 <br><center>
 *Table 7.
-Validation of the resting physiologic state substance parameter outputs from %BioGears compared to referenced values.*
+Validation of the resting physiologic state substance parameter outputs from the engine compared to referenced values.*
 </center>